Jargon Buster & Game Terms! [Empires and Puzzles]

 Cups (or Trophies) – Cups and Trophies refer to your in-game Raiding rank.
 You can find your Cup number by hitting your avatar and checking the number under the tab, Trophies.

-Discord – Discord is an external social media application used by Alliances to communicate with each other.
+Discord – Discord [External link] is an external social media application used by Alliances to communicate with each other.

 E&P – Empires and Puzzles.